Aaron Freed’s Discography

 Kevin MacLeod & CryoS

 Included with Phoenix as of version 1.4, released 2022-01-19.
-(Phoenix 1.4.1, released 2023-01-05, is the latest release and, per main scenario developer RyokoTK, the final word on this iteration of Phoenix – the next release will feature major overhauls to its content.)
+(Phoenix 1.4.2, released 2024-04-06, is the latest release and, per scenario creator RyokoTK, the final word on this iteration of Phoenix: the next release will feature major overhauls to its content.)
 YouTube video here (again, please use an adblocker).
-I also remastered the sounds, which you can get here, along with a remastered version of the theme music.
+I also remastered the sounds, which you can get alongside the remastered title theme here.

 2021-06-19 Trojan Standalone Edition OST Game soundtrack 1:57:05 15